Grain Free Diets Bulldogs and French Bulldogs Myth or Fact

-Over thousands of years of domestication, your bulldog and French bulldog puppy digestive tract has evolved and now poses the digestive tools to deal with variety of grains.
+Over thousands of years of domestication, your bulldog and French bulldog puppy digestive tract has evolved and now possess the digestive tools to deal with variety of grains.

 Recently (July 2019), an FDA news alert was published stating that there is a likely link between Grain Free diets and canine cardiomyopathy (heart disease that can lead to congestive heart failure).